Nuclear Medicine Specialists in Mobile, AL

 Nuclear medicine, or nuclear scan, uses a small amount of a radioactive substance to produce two or three-dimensional images of body anatomy and function.
 The diagnostic images produced by a nuclear scan are used to evaluate a variety of diseases.
 Sometimes a nuclear scan is combined with a CT scan.

 The board-certified radiologists at Alabama Coastal Radiology, P.C. provide expert diagnostic imaging services to patients all across Mobile, Alabama, and its surrounding areas.
-Learn more about what to expect during a nuclear scan at any of our 8 locations in the Mobile area when you call your preferred location today.
+Learn more about what to expect during a nuclear scan at any of our eight radiology clinics in the Mobile area when you call your preferred location today.
 We have offices in Mobile, Saraland, Fairhope, Daphne, and Bay Minette, AL.

 What Are Some Common Uses of Nuclear Medicine?